mphartzheim/f1tray/readme.md

 ---

 ### 🏁 Results Tab
 Displays official race results in a simple, scrollable table.
+Now supports historical rounds.

 ![Results Tab](cmd/f1tray/assets/results.png)

 ## TODO
- * ???
+- ???

 ## Legal Notice

 This project is not affiliated with, endorsed by, or associated with Formula One Group or any of its subsidiaries.